3ft9/qremlin/README.md

 Both URLs can take a query parameter of `q` which specifies a string by which to filter the lines returned.

-## Known issues

-* Panics when filtering.
-* RPM package does not start/stop/disable the systemd unit on install/uninstall.

 ## TODO

 * Tests and testing.